 The Neuse River Estuary ecosystem is modeled with seven compartments: phytoplankton particulate nitrogen, $1-$PN-phyto; heterotroph particulate nitrogen, $2-$PN-hetero; sediment particulate nitrogen, $3-$N-sed; dissolved organic nitrogen, $4-$DON; nitrate and nitrites, $5-$NOx; ammonium, $6-$NH$4$; and abiotic particulate nitrogen, $7-$PN-abiotic.
 The conserved quantity of interest in this case is nitrogen.
 The compartments are indexed in the given order; for example, $x_1(t)$ represents the nitrogen storage in PN-phyto at time $t$ (see Fig.~\ref{fig:disc_diag}).
 The units for nitrogen storage and flow are (mmol m$^{-2}$) and (mmol m$^{-2}$ season$^{-1}$), respectively.
 Each season is considered to be a discrete time step; for example, $t=1$ corresponds to Spring 1985 and $t=16$ to Winter 1989.
 At each time step, the system is at steady state.

-The Neuse River Estuary ecosystem model was recently analyzed through the proposed methodology by \cite{Coskun2017SCSA,Coskun2017SESM}.
-The subthroughflow and substorage matrix measures, the transient and \texttt{diact} flows and storages, the measures and indices for the \texttt{diact} effect, utility, and residence time are presented for this ecosystem model in these papers.
+The Neuse River Estuary ecosystem model was recently analyzed through the system decomposition theory~\cite{Coskun2017SCSA,Coskun2017SESM}.
+The subthroughflow and substorage matrix measures, the transient and \texttt{diact} flows and storages, the measures and indices for the \texttt{diact} effects, utilities, and residence times are presented for this ecosystem model in these papers.
 It has been demonstrated that the proposed method can effectively detect and quantify system properties and phenomena, such as the seasonality, dominance of indirect effects, and high phytoplankton production that the Neuse River and its estuary were experiencing, from the experimental data.
-This discrete model has been extensively studied in the literature, but some of the results obtained through the proposed methodology have not been observed in these studies or could not be demonstrated, although anticipated \cite{Coskun2017SCSA,Coskun2017SESM}.
+This discrete model has been extensively studied in the literature, but some of the results obtained through the system decomposition have not been observed in these studies or could not be demonstrated, although anticipated~\cite{Coskun2017SCSA,Coskun2017SESM}.

-The dynamic \texttt{diact} system efficiencies and exposure are introduced in the present paper as the time derivative of the effect indices and the integral of the substorage functions, respectively.
-The numerical results for the \emph{discrete version} of these dynamic measures and indices are presented for the Neuse River Estuary ecosystem model in Fig.~\ref{fig:disc_ind2}.
+The dynamic \texttt{diact} system efficiencies and exposures are introduced in the present paper as the time derivative of the effect indices and the integral of the substorage functions, respectively.
+The numerical results for the \emph{discrete versions} of these dynamic measures and indices are presented for the Neuse River Estuary ecosystem model in Fig.~\ref{fig:disc_ind2}.
 The exposure of compartment $1$ (PN-phyto) to the nitrogen input into the system at compartment $2$ (PN-hetero) during $[0,16]$, $e_{1_2}(0,t)$, is presented in Fig.~\ref{fig:real_expose} with the corresponding environmental nitrogen input, $z_2(t)$.
-The system efficiency graphs depicted in Fig.~\ref{fig:real_seff} have large fluctuations at about $t=7,8,9$, just as the impact of the Gaussian impulse in Case study~\ref{ex:hallam} (cf. Fig.~\ref{fig:hallam_ind_effs}).
+The system efficiencies depicted in Fig.~\ref{fig:real_seff} have large fluctuations at about $t=7,8,9$, just as the impact of the Gaussian impulse in Case study~\ref{ex:hallam} (cf. Fig.~\ref{fig:hallam_ind_effs}).
 The unusual large fluctuations in the graphs of the composite \texttt{diact} system efficiencies should similarly indicate an excess amount of nitrogen input into the system.
-Indeed, the excess nitrogen input during this time period $[8,9]$ at compartments $4$ (DON) and $5$ (NOx), that is, $z_4(t)$ and $z_5(t)$, seems to be responsible for these fluctuations (see Fig.~\ref{fig:real_z}).
+Indeed, the excess nitrogen inputs during this time period $[8,9]$ at compartments $4$ (DON) and $5$ (NOx), that is, $z_4(t)$ and $z_5(t)$, seem to be responsible for these fluctuations (see Fig.~\ref{fig:real_z}).